 - a.
 Purpose and scope of the plan - b.
-Relationship with other management plans - c.
-Assign roles and responsibilities, including the appointment of a representative to be the primary contact person in regard to earthworks management - d.
-A contact (mobile) telephone number(s) for the on-site manager, where contact can be made 24 hours a day / 7 days a week. - e.
-A communication and complaints procedure for adjoining property owners/occupiers, or the general public. - f.
+Relationship with other management plans - Assign roles and responsibilities, including the appointment of a representative to be the primary contact person in regard to earthworks management - d.
+A contact (mobile) telephone number(s) for the on-site manager, where contact can be made 24 hours a day / 7 days a week. - A communication and complaints procedure for adjoining property owners/occupiers, or the general public. - f.
 Details for appropriate local signage/information of the proposed work including the location of a large sign (greater than 1m2 noticeboard on the site at each main entrance that identifies the name, telephone number and address for service of the site manager, including cell-phone and after-hours contact details - g.
-Construction hours; - h.
-Measures to ensure earthworks and construction will be managed to avoid and mitigate effects from dust, noise and vibration; - i.
+Construction hours; - Measures to ensure earthworks and construction will be managed to avoid and mitigate effects from dust, noise and vibration; - i.
 Final Erosion and Sediment Control Plans to ensure sediment is prevented from discharging to the road and from entering any stream of waterway or sea.
-Erosion and sediment controls shall be undertaken in accordance with Greater Wellington Regional Council's erosion and sediment guidelines. - j.
-The methods for managing and monitoring the ECMP controls. - k.
-Measures for ensuring that sediment/debris are not carried by construction vehicles onto Shelly Bay Road and in any events where there is such an occurrence, details on the measures to clean and repair the Road;

-- I. A finalised earthworks methodology including provisions for the reinstatement of the site at the completion of the construction works; - m.
+Erosion and sediment controls shall be undertaken in accordance with Greater Wellington Regional Council's erosion and sediment guidelines. - The methods for managing and monitoring the ECMP controls. - Measures for ensuring that sediment/debris are not carried by construction vehicles onto Shelly Bay Road and in any events where there is such an occurrence, details on the measures to clean and repair the Road; - A finalised earthworks methodology including provisions for the reinstatement of the site at the completion of the construction works; - m.
 Measures to be adopted to maintain the site in a tidy condition, including as to the disposal/storage of rubbish and unloading and storage of building materials. - n.
-The location of workers' convenience (e.g., portaloos). - o.
-Measures to ensure excavation and retaining structures are constructed incrementally to maintain stability of all theslopes. - p.
+The location of workers' convenience (e.g., portaloos). - Measures to ensure excavation and retaining structures are constructed incrementally to maintain stability of all the slopes.

+- p.
 Other measures to ensure excavations and retaining structures remain stable, including measures to limit the exposure of unretained earthworks at any one time.
-Measures include netting and rock bolting as recommended the geotechnical assessment undertaken by Aecom Ltd dated 19 January, 2016 (Reference 60480847). - q.
-Measures to deal with any collateral damage to vehicles and property - r.
-Any related occupation of the public footpath or carriageway for construction related purposes - s.
-Details of the staging ofwork - t.
-Any restrictions to public access to the site that may be required during the construction period, including the location and duration of any restrictions, and how the restrictions will be advised or advertised; - u.
-Confirmation that the CMP has been peer reviewed by the Geotechnical Professional, to ensure that the methodology is in accordance with both the geotechnical assessment undertaken by Aecom Ltd dated 19 January, 2016 (Reference 60480847) and any additional geotechnical investigation undertaken as part of this condition; - v.
-Measures for ensuring the security of any fuel storage and the provision of emergency spill kits at all times during construction; - w.
-A complaints procedure that specifies actions to be taken following receipt of a complaint, including records to be kept and responses to any complaints including remedial action taken; - x.
-A complaints procedure that specifies actions to be taken following the receipt of a complaint, including records to be kept and responses to any complaints including the remedial action taken; - y.
-A monitoring regime for evaluating compliance with the objectives of the Earthworks and Construction Management Plan; and - z.
-Procedures for the review and updating of the Earthworks and Construction Management Plan to address any issues.
+Measures to be confirmed by a Geotechnical Professional. - q.
+Measures to deal with any collateral damage to vehicles and property - Any related occupation of the public footpath or carriageway for construction related purposes - s.
+Details of the staging of work - Any restrictions to public access to the site that may be required during the construction period, including the location and duration of any restrictions, and how the restrictions will be advised or advertised; - u.
+Confirmation that the CMP has been peer reviewed by the Geotechnical Professional, to ensure that the methodology is in accordance with both the geotechnical assessment undertaken by AECOM Ltd dated 19 January, 2016 (Reference 60480847) and any additional geotechnical investigation undertaken as part of this condition; - Measures for ensuring the security of any fuel storage and the provision of emergency spill kits at all times during construction; - w.
+A complaints procedure that specifies actions to be taken following receipt of a complaint, including records to be kept and responses to any complaints including remedial action taken; - A complaints procedure that specifies actions to be taken following the receipt of a complaint, including records to be kept and responses to any complaints including the remedial action taken; - y.
+A monitoring regime for evaluating compliance with the objectives of the Earthworks and Construction Management Plan; and - Procedures for the review and updating of the Earthworks and Construction Management Plan to address any issues.